odyssomay/clj-dm/doc/usage.md

 ### Graph and parameter views

-Graph and parameter views do basically the same thing - they display some parameter of the score.
-The graph view does this graphically, while the parameter view simply prints the values.

-Both are shown by right clicking the score and pressing *Show Parameter...* or *Show Graph...*.
+A graph view displays a value of a parameter in the score.
+It can be displayed by right clicking the score and selecting *Show Graph...*.

-Either can be removed by right clicking the view and clicking *Remove graph* or *Remove parameter*.
-Special for the graph view is 'automatic scaling'.
+Graphs can either be automatically scaled or not.
-This can be enabled or disabled in the right click menu.
+This can be enabled or disabled by right clicking on the graph.
 The automatic scaling always shows all the values.
-With it off, some values can be cut off (note that it is not possible to turn it off for all parameter types).
+While disabled, some values can be cut off.
+This is useful because sometimes a very small number of values can be very large compared to the rest.
+With automatic scaling, the large numbers completely take over, flattening out the smaller values and making them indistinguishable from other small values.

+Parameter view has the same purpose as the graph view, but is more basic.
+It can be displayed by right clicking the score and selecting *Show Parameter...*.

+If you don't know what a parameter is called, it can be useful to right click a note in the score and selecting *Edit Note...*, the name of parameters there is the same as used by the parameter view.
+Some useful parameters are:

+* **dr** - the duration of notes.
+* **sl** - the soundlevel of notes.
+* **phrase-start** - start of phrases.
+* **phrase-end** - end of phrases.

+Both views can be removed by right clicking on them and selecting the appropriate item.

 ![graph and parameter view example](images/graph-parameter-view.png)

+In this image, the display of numbers with *dr* to the left is a parameter view.
+The lower graphical display is the same parameter but in a graph view.

 ## Rulepalette